Using Natural Language Explanations to Rescale Human Judgments: Evaluation

 \textsc{EBR w/o rubric} rescales using human judgment which includes Likert ratings and explanations to get a score \textbf{without} the aspect-specific scoring rubric.
 This method can theoretically map examples with any Likert rating anywhere in the 0-100 numeric scale.

 \textsc{Missing Sentences Heuristic (MSH)} uses the number of missing sentences marked by the annotator as a way to rescale the original annotation.
-In this method, a deduction of 16 points is made for each sentence that is marked as missing.\footnote{We set this deduction by optimizing for the overall MAE to be the lowest over any integer point deduction.} This scoring baseline is solely dependent on the number of missing sentences and does not incorporate any natural language explanations for evaluation.
+In this method, a deduction of 16 points is made for each sentence that is marked as missing; this value was set to minimize MAE.
+This scoring baseline is solely dependent on the number of missing sentences and does not incorporate any natural language explanations for evaluation.